The beginning of fall has a completely different meaning for sports fans than it does for the general population.

 The unique SmartCells® cushioning technology consists of a rubber surface layer integrated with an underlying array of cylindrical rubber cells that soften in response to surface pressure to provide maximum fatigue relief.
 The SmartCells act like springs that cushion as weight is applied and then rebound when the weight shifts, which returns energy and reduces fatigue associated with standing.

-For tailgating activities where you are simply too mobile to enjoy the benefits of a SmartCells anti-fatigue STOP mat, there is also a line of SmartCells standard and orthotic insoles.
+For tailgating activities where you are simply too mobile to enjoy the benefits of a SmartCells anti-fatigue STOP mat, we recommend our new line of Zelus Insoles.
+You can learn more about them at www.zelusinsoles.com.